skillrepos/codeium-basics/labs.md

 code dev.sql
 ```

 2. Afterwards this file should be open in a tab in the editor.
 Assume we want to work with a database or database definition that defines a dataset for students, staff, curriculums, courses, schools of study, locations, and registrations for a university system.
-Let's see what Copilot would generate without any other context for a query to get all students in a course.
+Let's see what Codeium would generate without any other context for a query to get all students in a course.
 Enter the following comment below and press Tab to accept suggestions.

 ```
 -- define a select statement to get all students enrolled in a course